 Maha Shivratri Vrat or Falgun Maha Shivratri Vrat 2025

-Devotees observe fast (Vrata), visit a temple, small or big, and perform Puja, holy Jalabhishek or Rudrabhishek.
-They offer Prasad to Lord Shiva, chant Mantra, and perform Arti to get blessings from Lord Shiva on Falgun Maha Shivratri.
+They observe fast (Vrata), visit a temple, small or big, and perform Puja, holy Jalabhishek or Rudrabhishek.

-One should pray and seek blessings to get rid of Pitra Dosh’s effects, and prolonged illness and achieve health, wealth, happiness, and all-around prosperity.
+One should pray and seek blessings to ward off the effects of Pitra Dosha, such as prolonged illness, and achieve health, wealth, happiness, and prosperity.

 Falgun/ Mahashivratri date, Wednesday, 26th February, 2025, Puja Muhurat